Sustainable Packaging

-I once saw a biodegradable box dissolve in a lab sink while CEOs debated font size—yes, that’s how I kept biodegradable packaging with logo front and center, right after the Shenzhen plant manager bragged that his municipal compost lab signed off in 21 days, charged $480 for the three-coupon run, and stamped the test report with serial number CHN-SZ-2109 from the city’s waste office.
+I once saw a biodegradable box dissolve in a lab sink while CEOs debated font size—yes, that’s how I kept biodegradable Packaging with Logo front and center, right after the Shenzhen plant manager bragged that his municipal compost lab signed off in 21 days, charged $480 for the three-coupon run, and stamped the test report with serial number CHN-SZ-2109 from the city’s waste office.
 Watching that box vanish on a $0.12 per-piece compostable stock left zero doubt that visible branding on certified compostable stock gives the people handling our returns a reason to trust the paperwork, especially when the report carries their city code and they can see the logo right away.
 I remember promising the CFO I’d never again let a sink test feel like a magic trick (and frankly, I think everyone in that room deserved a medal for not cracking a joke about the disappearing cardboard).

 Biodegradable Packaging with Logo: Why I Still Get Excited